 Before beginning the Forcepoint F1E installation process, you must install the Forcepoint server-side product that is relevant to your environment: Forcepoint DLP, Forcepoint URL Filtering, Forcepoint Web Security (cloud or hybrid), or Forcepoint Next Generation Firewall (Forcepoint NGFW).
-For Forcepoint CASB Endpoint, you must have a valid license for the cloud-based Forcepoint CASB product.

-The Forcepoint DLP v8.8.x and later installation no longer contains the package builder used to install Forcepoint DLP Endpoint.
+The Forcepoint DLP v8.9.x and later installation no longer contains the package builder used to install Forcepoint DLP Endpoint.
 To install the latest Forcepoint DLP Endpoint, you must download the package builder from the Endpoint Security section of the Forcepoint Downloads page.